Prithivivallabh (novel): Plot

 Prithivivallabh is based on the history of Malwa region of India.
-The novel depicts the rivalry between Munj, the ruler of Dharanagari and Tailap as well as the romance between Munj and Mrinal.
+The novel depicts the rivalry between Munj, the Paramara monarch of Dharanagari and Tailap as well as the romance between Munj and Mrinal.
 Munj had defeated Tailap several times but Tailap captures Munj with help of his feudatory Yadava king Bhillamraj.
-In captivity, Munj falls in love with Mrinal, Tailap's widow sister.
+In captivity, Munj falls in love with Mrinal, Tailap's widowed sister.
 Celibate Mrinal too falls in his love but in the end, Tailap gets Munj killed under the feet of an elephant.
 The love story of Bhoj, a poet; and Vilas, daughter of Bhillamraj engaged with Satyashraya, son of Tailap; runs in parallel.